Skip to Content

 Malaria & Vaccinations

 There are no serious health concerns in Botswana, especially for people on safari.
-Several vaccinations are recommended before visiting Botswana, but Northern Tuli Game Reserve is in a no-risk malaria zone.
+Several vaccinations are recommended before visiting Botswana, but Northern Tuli Game Reserve is in a low- to zero-risk malaria zone.
 However, if you are visiting other areas in southern Africa, especially during the Wet season (November to March), malaria might be a concern, so check if taking antimalarial medication is recommended.

 Wildlife Viewing